Hurricane Matthew less intense, still a threat

 Here's what you need to know:

+• The storm has killed at least 300 people in three Caribbean countries.
+The majority died in Haiti, said Civil Protection Service spokesman Joseph Edgard Celestin.

-• As of 2 a.m.
-ET, Matthew's center was over the Atlantic, about 45 miles south of Hilton Head, South Carolina and 95 miles south-southeast of Charleston, according to the National Hurricane Center.
-Hurricane-force winds extended outward up to 60 miles from that center.
-It was moving north at 12 mph.
+• As of 5 a.m.
+ET, Matthew's center was still offshore, about 20 miles south of Hilton Head, South Carolina and 60 miles south-southeast of Charleston, according to the National Hurricane Center.
+Hurricane-force winds extended outward up to 45 miles from that center.
+The storm was moving north-northeast at 12 mph as a Category 2 hurricane.
+The northern eyewall of Mathew was battering Hilton Head Island with hurricane force winds.

 • A total of 1.2 million customers in Florida, Georgia and South Carolina are without power.